potassco/clorm/docs/clorm/quickstart.rst

 Quick Start
 ===========

-We now highlight the basic features of Clorm by way of a simple example.
+This section highlights the basic features of Clorm by way of a simple example.
 This example covers:

-* Defining a simple data model
+* Defining a simple data model,
-* Combining a statically written ASP program with dynamically generated data
+* Combining a statically written ASP program with dynamically generated data,
-* Running the Clingo solver
+* Running the Clingo solver,
-* Querying and processing the solution returned by the solver
+* Querying and processing the solution returned by the solver.

 This example is located in the project's ``examples/quickstart`` sub-directory;
 where the ASP program is ``quickstart.lp`` and the Python program is